efryscok/OpenGL-A-Star-Algorithm-Maze/README.md

 # OpenGL-A-Star-Algorithm-Maze
 A mini game OpenGL application to demonstrate the use of the A* Search/Pathfinding Algorithm

+Demonstration video can be found on YouTube: https://youtu.be/pH1JGNKm2QE

 Controls:

 Up - Move Forward